marcel1520/building-nnws/README.md

 Link to the Video Series ->
 https://www.youtube.com/watch?v=zrKpz9-AZ_E&list=PLPTV0NXA_ZSj6tNyn_UadmUeU3Q3oR-hu

-All credit goes to the original author Vizuara AI Labs.
+All credit and appreciation goes to the original author Vizuara AI Labs.
-I do not claim ownership of the content — this repository is only supposed to reflects my personal practice and learning efforts.
+I do not claim ownership of the content — this repository is supposed to reflect my personal practice and learning efforts.